-With Thanksgiving approaching this week, you might be thinking about a strategy for your Black Friday and Cyber Monday shopping and ending up with a few questions.
+With Thanksgiving approaching this week, you might be thinking about a strategy for your Black Friday and Cyber Monday shopping after the big meal.
 Are the deals really worth it?
 How can I make sure I’m getting the best prices on my purchases?
 How are stores able to even offer such fantastic deals?

 To help resolve your outstanding Black Friday and Cyber Monday shopping questions, we’ve gathered a few of the top questions and their answers below.

 What Are Doorbusters and Loss Leaders?

 The items that get people wound up for Black Friday and Cyber Monday are known as doorbusters and loss leaders.
 These items are offered in limited quantities and you can only get these deals if you shop at certain times.
 These deals often center around items that are popular and heavily discounted.

 The store might even take a loss on the items (hence the term loss leader) hoping that you will buy other items while in the store or online.
 The result of these loss leaders is that the other purchases you make have wider profit margins that result in a net gain for the store.

 Some of the most popular and heavily discounted items for these types of deals include computers, tablets, TVs, and other consumer electronics.
 They’re typically higher dollar items because it’s far more exciting to save $100 off a $2,000 item, than $1 off a $20 item.

 Is It Worth Getting Up Early and Camping Out?